RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Related Work

-Our approach utilizes the motion imitation technique introduced by \citet{peng2018deepmimic}, employing a reference motion generator based on MOC as a substitute for prerecorded motion datasets, similar to recent studies by \citet{fuchioka2022opt-mimic, miller2023reinforcement}.
-This allows us to elicit desired behavior from an RL policy effectively without motion retargeting.
-Unlike \citet{fuchioka2022opt-mimic} focusing on motion imitation of a single pre-generated trajectory nor \citet{miller2023reinforcement} utilizing a dataset of pre-generated trajectories, our method generates reference motions on-demand during training.
-Similar works only generate foot trajectories online \citet{shao2022learning} and \citet{jin2022high}, while our work incorporates MOC as a motion generator on demand.
-This enables us to develop a more versatile legged locomotion controller that supports run-time switching of desired gait patterns and body velocities.
-We demonstrate the ability of our method to produce diverse gait patterns on uneven terrain using a single RL policy.
+Our approach employs the motion imitation technique introduced by \citet{peng2018deepmimic}.
+However, instead of real-world data, we use a reference motion generator based on \mboc{} similar to recent studies by \citet{fuchioka2022opt} and \citet{miller2023reinforcement}.
+This approach allows us to effectively induce desired behavior from an RL policy effectively without excessive reward shaping.
+Unlike these previous studies focusing on motion imitation of a single pre-generated trajectory \cite{fuchioka2022opt} or datasets of pre-generated trajectories \cite{miller2023reinforcement}, our method synthesizes reference motions on-demand during training.
+This strategy empowers more versatile legged locomotion control, including real-time switching of gait patterns and velocities with a single RL policy.
+It is worth mentioning that the previous studies by \citet{shao2022learning} and \citet{jin2022high} imitate foot trajectories generated on-demand.
+In contrast to their methods, we imitate \mboc{} demonstrations for both base and foot motions simultaneously.
+In the following chapter, we illustrate how this approach enables the development of a legged locomotion controller that is capable of producing dynamic gait patterns. \Diff{Additionally, we emphasize how leveraging \mboc{} demonstrations effortlessly simplifies the training of control policies for robots with varying physical characteristics, eliminating the need for specific adjustments tailored to each robot.}